karataliu/test-infra/kubetest/acsengine/README.md

 1. Support uploading build artifacts to azure storage and azure container registry

     Currently kubetest only supports uploading to GCS and GCR.
-We need to get it support as/acr.

     The artifacts in GCS is indeed public accessable, but when testing against 100+ nodes, it will cause all the nodes to download the same package from external network.
 Thus it's better to make the package accessable in a storage account in same Azure region.
 Same for the container image.